RBA

 Technical analysis reads price and volume to judge momentum and timing.
 It complements the fundamentals above — it does not replace them.
 Here is what RBA's chart says today, with each tool explained.

 Trend — moving averages.
 A moving average is the average closing price over a window, which smooths out daily noise.
-RBA trades near $113.39, above its 50-day average ($106.79) and 200-day average ($104.77).
-Price above both averages, with the shorter one above the longer, is the textbook definition of an uptrend — momentum favours buyers.
+RBA trades near $88.09, below its 50-day average ($106.79) and 200-day average ($104.77).
+Price below both averages is a downtrend — momentum is against buyers for now.

 Momentum — RSI.
 The Relative Strength Index runs 0–100 and measures how strong recent gains are versus losses.
 Above 70 is "overbought", below 30 "oversold".
 At 61 it is in neutral territory — neither stretched nor washed out.